 Frequently Asked Questions

-**Q: How long do the batteries last, and can I
+How long do the batteries last on a full charge?

 How It Compares